 - Is offshoring morally problematic?
 Is offshoring necessarily part of a free trade system?

-- What are the social and political challenges in governing international trade and the movement of global capital?
+- What are the social and political challenges to governing international trade and the movement of global capital?

 - Who has the authority to make and enforce the rules and laws involved in the global economy?

-- How does trade affect collective bargaining rights?
+- How does international trade affect collective bargaining rights across nations?